-Subject to applicable law and contractual arrangements, Clients have a choice of engaging the securities and futures broker or dealer, custodial, derivatives, trustee, agency, mortgage servicing, lending, banking, advisory services and other commercial services of, or investing in one of a spectrum of investment products provided or sponsored by, another Adviser, other members of the BlackRock Group (collectively, "Affiliated Services").
+Subject to applicable law and contractual arrangements, Clients have a choice of engaging the services of another Adviser or another member of the BlackRock Group.
+Such services may include, but are not limited to, securities and futures broker/dealer, custodial, trustee, agency, lending, advisory or other commercial services or the issuance or sponsorship of derivatives or other investment products (collectively, "Affiliated Services").